SAP/luigi/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- Thank you for your contribution.
 Before you submit the issue:
 1. Search open and closed issues for duplicates.
-2. Read the contributing guidelines.
+2. Read the contributing guidelines: https://github.com/SAP/luigi/blob/master/CONTRIBUTING.md
 -->

 **Description**